Renting Vs Buying: The Untold Truth

-Chances are, you have stumbled upon or being a part of one of the most heated debate in the modern era; the pros and cons between renting and buying a house.
-Each person you met, will definitely have their own bias opinion towards the matter, confusing you even more, on deciding whether to rent or make the biggest purchase in your life.
+Chances are, you have stumbled upon or been a part of one of the most heated debates in the modern era; the pros and cons of renting and buying a house.
+Each person you met, will have their own biased opinion towards the matter, confusing you even more, on deciding whether to rent or make the biggest purchase in your life.

-In order to help you, we have listed the pros and cons of each, so that you can make that well-informed decision of what is suitable for you, at the moment.
+To help you, we have listed the pros and cons of each, so that you can make that well-informed decision about what is suitable for you, at the moment.

 Flexibility: The biggest advantage of renting.

 You can enjoy flexibility when you rent.
-Moving from home to home as soon as your contract expires or when you have to move because of your working requirement.
-You can enjoy the ability to pick and choose the time or type of house and location depending on your needs and budget at that moment.
-Not having limitations on where you stay means you spend less time planning your life around the house, because renting gives you the power to adjust where you stay to your current needs.
+Moving from home to home as soon as your contract expires.
+You can pick and choose the time or type of house and location depending on your needs and budget.
+Not having limitations on where you stay means you spend less time planning your life around the house.

 Diversify your investments when you rent.

-When you buy a house, most of the time, it means that all your savings are being channeled to only one asset.
-Most investors will advise you not to have all your savings in a single investment.
-Don’t put all your eggs in one basket.
-The risk will be too big.
-Renting allows you to have a more diverse array of investment, spreading and minimising the risk for each one while ensuring one investment can be a backup to the other.
+When you buy a house, most of your savings are channeled to just one asset.
+Renting allows you to have a more diverse array of investments.
+Spread and minimize the risk for each one while ensuring one investment can be a backup to the other.
 Don’t put all your eggs in one basket – the risk will be too big.

 Your savings will not be tied to only one investment.

-As mentioned early, when you rent, you are no longer spending most of your savings on all the cost associated with buying a house.
-This means you can invest elsewhere and depending on where you decide to invest, you can get a faster and greater return on investment than what you can get from buying a house.
-You might be at that moment in your life when you want to continue study or travel, hence it is logical not to invest all your savings into just buying a house.
+When you rent, you are no longer spending most of your savings on all the costs associated with buying a house.
+This means you can invest elsewhere and get a faster and greater return on investment.
+You might be at that moment in your life when you want to continue studying or travel.

-It is known that the state of the economy affects the price of everything.
-This include how much you need to pay for rent too.
-The rate of the rest you pay will steadily increase over the years due to inflation and rise the property prices.
-Many people pay off their mortgage in less than 30 years but if you choose to rent, you will always have to pay rent.
-When you retire, the sum of money you get each month is reduced and it may be difficult in the future for you to fork a large sum of rent money each month.
+The rate of the rest you pay will steadily increase over the years due to inflation and property prices.
+When you retire, the sum of money you get each month is reduced.
+It may be difficult in the future for you to fork out a large sum of rent money each month.

 No motivation to have savings.